John Ragan: Tennessee House of Representatives

 In 2010, Ragan was first elected as State Representative to the General Assembly for the 33rd district, formerly represented by Jim Hackworth.
 His campaign focused on education, illegal immigration, and the economy.
 In 2010, he said, based upon academic studies by Vanderbilt University and other sources, that there wasn't sufficient evidence that public funding for early childhood education was needed.
 A year later, he voted to overturn teacher union collective bargaining rights but supported collaborative bargaining.

-Subsequently, he won re-election in 2012, 2014, 2016, 2018, and 2020.
+Subsequently, he won re-election in 2012, 2014, 2016, 2018, 2020, and 2022.
 In 2012 his Democratic Party opponent was Jim Hackworth, the former incumbent he had defeated in 2010.
 Ragan won re-election with 51% of the vote.
 In 2014, he was opposed by Caitlin Nolan in the Republican primary, which Ragan won with nearly 55% of the vote.
 The Democratic candidate who had qualified withdrew, so Ragan was unopposed in the general election.
 In 2016 he won with 66% of the vote over Democratic candidate Michael S. McKamey.
 In 2018, Richard Dawson was the Democratic candidate, and Ragan won with 61% of the vote.
 In 2020, Ragan was unopposed in both the Republican primary and the general election.
+Ragan won re-election again in 2022, receiving nearly 62% of the vote over Democratic challenger Jim Dodson.

 In the 110th Tennessee General Assembly (2017-2018) Ragan served as Vice Chair of the House Government Operations Committee, Vice Chair of the Joint Subcommittee on Education, Health and General Welfare, member of the House Health Committee and Subcommittee, Co-Chair of the National Conference of State Legislatures Nuclear Legislative Working Group, Member of the House Health Subcommittee and main Committee, Member of Southern States Energy Board.
 In 2018 he provided a written statement to the Nuclear Regulatory Commission supporting the siting of a small modular nuclear reactor on the Oak Ridge Federal Reservation.

-As a member of the Tennessee General Assembly, Ragan has sponsored bills to bar the issuance of Tennessee marriage licenses to same-sex couples and has advocated for impoverished parents to be referred to the Tennessee Department of Children for a child abuse investigation if their child accumulates school lunch debt.
+As a member of the Tennessee General Assembly, Ragan sponsored bills to bar the issuance of Tennessee marriage licenses to same-sex couples and advocated for parents to be referred to the Tennessee Department of Children for a child abuse investigation if their child accumulates school lunch debt.

+In 2023, Ragan supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.

+In a Republican primary election on August 1, 2024, Ragan lost re-nomination to former Clinton police chief Rick Scarbrough by 258 votes.
+This was mainly due to many of Ragan's unpopular educational positions, including his support for increasing private school vouchers in the state.
+Ragan later challenged the results, saying that Democrats crossed over in the Republican primary to help defeat him.

+The Republican Party State Executive Committee denied his challenge by a vote of 41-7.